 Head and neck cancer is a destructive pathology responsible for significant morbidity and mortality.
 Identifying strategies to reduce treatment time is critical to curtail this burden.
 The introduction of improved communication avenues, care coordination and innovative diagnostic techniques will ensure auspicious treatment is delivered to a vulnerable patient population.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 Ethics approval was granted by the Royal Adelaide Hospital Human Research Ethics Committee (HREC).
+Informed consent was waived due to the retrospective nature of the study.

 - Ho W, Shukla S, Mills L, et al. Cancer in Australia: an overview 2012.
 Australian Institute of Health and Welfare & Australasian Association of Cancer Registries 2012;74:70.
 ISBN: 978-1-74249-386-2.